Artworks by

 Making Art In My Dreams

-The animated VR-documentary Making Art In My Dreams is now complete!
-It will be exhibited for the audience in Chappe, Art House By The Sea, at Tammisaari 24.5–15.9.2024.
+The animated VR-documentary Making Art In My Dreams was exhibited for the audience in Chappe, Art House By The Sea, at Tammisaari 24.5–15.9.2024.
+The installation was a great succes; 28 000 people visited it during the summer!

 What do artists dream about?
 Repressed androids, panthers in trees, walking mushrooms - their work.
 For some people, dreams are a shortcut to creativity.
 Follow a theremin player, a poet and a visual artist on a wild ride in creative subconscious!